-For the purposes of this policy, "sign" shall be defined as a billboard, decal, notice, placard, poster, banner, or any kind of hand-held sign; and "posting" shall be defined as any means used for displaying a sign.
+For the purposes of this policy, "sign" shall be defined as a billboard, decal, notice, placard, poster, banner or any kind of hand-held sign; and "posting" shall be defined as any means used for displaying a sign.

-Except for signs that violate the limitations on content, as described above, a student or registered student organization may publicly post a sign on College District property in areas or locations designated by the vice president for student services.
+Except for signs that violate the restrictions in this policy and administrative procedures, a student or registered student organization may publicly post a sign on College District property in common outdoor areas and in areas or locations designated by the Dean of Student Affairs.
 No object other than a sign may be posted on College District property.
-Before publicly posting a sign, a student or registered student organization shall: